okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * **SWA apps:** Okta no longer publishes new Secure Web Authentication (SWA) integrations to the OIN catalog.
 Existing SWA integrations are still maintained by the OIN team.
 To update an existing SWA integration, contact the [OIN team](mailto:oin@okta.com).

-* **Custom authorization server:** To support the potentially large numbers of Okta orgs accessing it through the OIN, an OIDC integration can't use a [custom authorization server](/docs/concepts/auth-servers/#custom-authorization-server), including the default server.
+* **Custom authorization server:** To support the potentially large numbers of Okta orgs accessing an authorization server through the OIN, an OIDC integration can't use a [custom authorization server](/docs/concepts/auth-servers/#custom-authorization-server), including the default server.
 You can only use the [Org authorization server](/docs/concepts/auth-servers/#org-authorization-server).

 * **Refresh token:**  Refresh tokens aren't supported for integrations published in the OIN.